Saturday, 5 July 2014

 It was 12:30 pm when we left and we covered the remaining five kilometres briskly.
 Half way to St-Junien, the road crossed the railway line and rose away from the river.

-Soon we were in a street of red-roofed houses which ended at a sort of ring road that could have been the line of a former defensive wall (we found out later that it was – it had been built in the twelfth century), with the two towers of the collegiale ahead.
+Soon we were in a street of red-roofed houses which ended at a sort of ring road that looked like the line of a former defensive wall (we found out later that it was – dating from the twelfth century), with the two towers of the collegiale ahead.

 Turning to the right, we continued uphill until we came to a wide space full of plane trees, the main market place.
 There were restaurants and bars aplenty here but we were only interested in finding somewhere to stay.
 We were tired and low-spirited and anxious to escape the rain that was threatening.

 There was a sign to the camping ground but we suspected that it would be a long way below, near the river.
 We decided to go and have a look, and if it was too far, to come back and stay in a hotel.

 As it turned out, it was not far at all, with hardly any drop in altitude, and it looked delightful.
 The grass was thick and soft, and each hedged enclosure had a couple of large young trees, not that their shade was needed, as it immediately started to rain and we had to put the tent up in a hurry.